- Academic Responsibilities

 - Dismissal: Separation of the student from the university for an indefinite period of time.
 Readmission to the university may be possible in the future, but no specific time for a decision is established.

 - Expulsion: Permanent separation of the student from the university for scholastic deficiency.
 The student is not eligible for readmission to the university.
 Expulsion can occur following a ruling by the Graduate Appeals Panel that does not support the student’s appeal.

-A recommendation to suspend, dismiss or expel the student from the university because of scholastic deficiency must be made in writing to the Dean of the Office of Graduate Studies by the department or the student’s graduate advisory committee.
+A recommendation to suspend, dismiss or expel the student from the university because of scholastic deficiency must be made in writing to the Dean of Graduate School by the department or the student’s graduate advisory committee.
 If the recommendation is made by the advisory committee, it must be signed by all members of the committee.

 A graduate student blocked or suspended for deficient scholarship may appeal such a decision through the Graduate Appeals Panel, a committee of three (3) members of the TAMIU Graduate Council.

 Other Procedures and Policies

 When the death of a currently enrolled student is reported, the Office of the University Registrar is notified immediately.
 After confirming the death, the Office of the University Registrar takes the following steps:

 - Notifies the President, the Vice President of Student Success, the appropriate faculty and college dean.